 Our law firm won a settlement for a family whose baby died of positional asphyxia while in an infant carrier.
 The mother was initially blamed for the death.
 Positional asphyxia happens when the position the baby is forced into while in a sling or other dangerous product prevents the baby from breathing adequately to sustain life.

-As part of our representation of the family, child safety lawyer Fred Pritzker filed a report with the Consumer Product Safety Commission (CPSC) regarding the death.
+As part of our representation of the family, child safety lawyers at Pritzker Hageman filed a report with the Consumer Product Safety Commission (CPSC) regarding the death.
 A few weeks later, the CPSC issued an official warning regarding the risk to babies of suffocation associated with infant sling use.

-“Our clients have lost their baby, and the response of the CPSC is to issue a warning,” said Fred Pritzker.
+“Our clients lost their baby, and the response of the CPSC is to issue a warning,” said Pritzker Hageman founder Fred Pritzker.
 “The warning states that CPSC is investigating at least 14 deaths associated with baby slings.
 How many more babies will die before action is taken to protect our most vulnerable citizens?
 Every baby product associated with a death should be recalled immediately.”

 Because these products have not been recalled, babies continue to be at risk of two types of suffocation death, according to the CPSC warning: 1) rapid suffocation when the sling’s fabric presses against the baby’s nose and mouth, blocking the infant’s breathing and suffocating the baby within a minute or two; and 2) slow suffocation when the product keeps the baby in a curled position, bending the chin toward the chest and restricting the baby’s airways.
 This slow suffocation is called positional asphyxia.
 The airway is so restricted that the baby is unable to cry for help.

-Attorney Fred Pritzker represents children and their families in lawsuits against manufacturers and has recovered millions on their behalf.
-To contact Fred call 1-888-377-8900 (toll free).
+The Pritzker Hageman child safety lawyers represent children and their families in lawsuits against manufacturers and have recovered millions on their behalf.
+To contact our legal team, call 1-888-377-8900 (toll-free).